spm/spm-docs/docs/tutorials/faces/preprocessing.md

 directory.
 These files have the prefix `w`.

-If you wish to superimpose a subject's functional activations on their own anatomy[^4] you will also need to apply the spatial normalisation parameters to their (bias-corrected) anatomical image.
+If you wish to superimpose a subject's functional activations on their own anatomy [^3] you will also need to apply the spatial normalisation parameters to their (bias-corrected) anatomical image.
 To do this

 - Select `Normalise (Write)`, highlight `Data`, select `New Subject`.